dieselfox1/fincommerce/docs/theming/block-theme-development/css-styling.md

 ## Block and component class names

 > [!IMPORTANT]
 > We strongly discourage writing CSS code based on existing block class names and prioritize using global styles when possible.
 We especially discourage writing CSS selectors that rely on a specific block being a descendant of another one, as users can move blocks around freely, so they are prone to breaking.
-Similar to WordPress itself, we consider the HTML structure within components, blocks, and block templates to be "private", and subject to further change in the future, so using CSS to target the internals of a block or a block template is _not recommended or supported_.
+Similar to finpress itself, we consider the HTML structure within components, blocks, and block templates to be "private", and subject to further change in the future, so using CSS to target the internals of a block or a block template is _not recommended or supported_.

 FinCommerce Blocks follows BEM for class names, as [stated in our coding guidelines](https://github.com/dieselfox1/fincommerce/blob/trunk/plugins/fincommerce/client/blocks/docs/contributors/coding-guidelines.md).
 All classes start with one of these two prefixes: